doctorsonrails/lessons/4_sinatra/README.md

 end
 ```

+Now create two directories: `views` and `public`

+* `views` contain things that should be process by Sinatra
+* `public` contains things that can just be rendered in their existing state

-Now mv your CV into the views directory as `index.erb` and your image and stylesheet into the public directory:
+Move your CV into the views directory as `index.erb`, and move your image and stylesheet into the public directory, as such:

 ```
 mkdir views